 Overall power train ratio or the Overall ratio.

-As the rear tire is a major part of the total bike gearing, changing its size does effect this gearing and thus effect speed and torque at certain RPM's.
-This is easy to explain: the chain (or drive shaft) is rotating the rear wheel at a certain RPM.
+As the rear tire is a major part of the total bike gearing, changing its size does impact this gearing and hence impact speed and torque at certain RPM's.
+This is easy to explain: the chain, belt or drive shaft is rotating the rear wheel at a certain RPM.
 Now when it is a small wheel in diameter it will have a small circumference and when rotated it will cover only a small distance.
 A bigger wheel will cover a bigger distance when rotated equally fast.

 changing for instance your rim size from 16" to 17" would mean a higher